|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe is more saucy.
-The wine stays in, and we add a small mount of beef stock.
-The milk is gone, and we use canned tomatoes instead of tomato paste.
+This recipe is even saucier.
+The wine stays in and a small amount of beef stock is added.
+The milk is gone, and canned tomatoes are used instead of tomato paste.

-It's also much quicker to make than the traditional ragù, which might spend four hours simmering away, until the meat breaks down and melts luxuriously into the sauce.
-We're only going to simmer this sauce for about an hour, long enough to cook away much of the liquid, while still leaving just enough so that it will still coat your pasta.
+It's also much quicker to make than the traditional ragù, which might spend four hours simmering away until the meat breaks down and melts luxuriously into the sauce.
+This recipe calls for simmering this sauce for about an hour, long enough to cook away much of the liquid, while still leaving just enough so that it will still coat your pasta.

 The combination of ground beef chuck and pork brings a meaty, fatty goodness to the sauce.
 It's hearty and satisfying, whatever your pasta inclinations might be.
 It would also make a great sauce to use for making lasagna.